mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

 With these two programs, I can run a MapReduce job on Hadoop.

 # Hadoop
 Hadoop is a distributed file storage and processing system.
-It handles all the dirty work in MapReduce like distributing the data, mapping the programs to workers, collecting the results, handling failures, and other tasks.
-It's a key part of many production pipeline handling large quantities of data.
+It handles all the dirty work in parallel MapReduce like distributing the data, sending the mapper programs to the workers, collecting the results, handling worker failures, and other tasks.
+It's a key part of many production pipelines handling large quantities of data.

-### Load the Data into HDFS
+## Load the Data into HDFS
 First, I need to put my data into the Hadoop Distributed File System (HDFS).
 Since I don't want my data floating around randomly, I'll make a directory for it and move it there.